• Skip to primary navigation

 • Once the mung beans have cooled down, transfer to a food chopper/food processor and grind finely.

 • While steaming the mung beans in Step 2, drain the rice very well.
+You can also use paper towels to absorb excess water.
+The goal is to dry the rice as much as possible to prevent too much stickiness later.
 After grinding the mung beans, toss the drained sticky rice with half of the mung bean powder, remaining salt and cooking oil.
-Before tossing, you can also use paper towels to absorb excess water from the rice.

 • Transfer the sticky rice to the steamer basket and steam until soft, about 25-30 minutes.
 Then let it cool slightly.